About the Division

 The Property and Evidence section is located at 5600 Flatiron Parkway, Boulder, Co.
 80301 (on the eastside of the building)

-The Detective Section is charged with investigating felony crimes, domestic violence incidents, unattended deaths, and other matters that require substantial time and resources to resolve.
+The Detective Section is charged with investigating felony crimes, domestic violence incidents, structure fire investigations, unattended deaths, and other matters that require substantial time and resources to resolve.
 Narcotics and drug trafficking cases are investigated by the County’s multi-agency Boulder County Drug Task Force (BCDTF).
 Sheriff’s investigators handle approximately 1200 cases each year and maintains a clearance rate of 60%+.

 The Detective Section is staffed by three supervisors, 10 detectives, a Crime Analyst, a Forensic Computer Analyst, and two Property and Evidence Technicians.